Skip to main content

 ROI Analysis

-The debt-to-income ratio for graduates is favorable.
-The median debt of $12,950 is less than half of the one-year post-graduation earnings of $34,758.
-The 25.6% of students receiving aid may have lower debt burdens.
+The debt-to-income ratio is favorable.
+The median debt of $12,950 is quickly offset by the one-year post-graduation earnings of $34,758.
+The break-even point, the time it takes for earnings to surpass the cost of tuition, is less than one year.

 Generated from College Scorecard & IPEDS data